magneticio/vamp2setup/README.md

 ![](images/screen26.png)

-To make a bit clearer what is going to happen when you submit let's first go through the purpose of each field:
+To clarify a bit what is going to happen when you submit, let's first go through the purpose of each field:

-- **Service Name**: the name of the service on which you want to run the A/B testing.
+- **Service Name**: the name of the Service on which you want to run the A/B testing.
 - **Service Port**: the Service port to use.
-- **Gateway Name**: the Gatway trhough which the Service will be exposed.
+- **Gateway Name**: the Gatway through which the Service will be exposed.
 - **Period in minutes**: the time interval in minutes after which periodic updates to the configuration will happen.
 - **Step**: the amount by which route's weights will shift at each update.
 - **Tags**: at the moment tags are just descriptive values for a specific version of the service.